heroLFG/hugo-herolfg-site/content/posts/healthcare-problems-and-solutions.md

 People report the COVID-19 pandemic leads to hospitals being overcrowded with COVID-19 patients which strains the healthcare system.

 # Short-term Solution: Allow Assisted Suicides
+- A better choice of words would be "improved hospice services" instead of "allow assisted suicides".
+- People responded in a predictable way to my suggestion that assisted suicides would improve our healthcare system.
+I used a [familiar word in a strange way](/posts/truth#familiar-words-used-in-strange-ways).
+When I use the phrase "assisted suicide" people imagine euthanasia.
+I was merely thinking that an old person occupying vital resources needed by a younger person which they deem to have more responsibility and potential should be empowered to choose to go home and face death with honor.
+When I explained my thinking, I was told that I am thinking about "hospice".

 There are situations where patients should be allowed to know if they are occupying vital healthcare resources which could be given to other patients.
 A patient should be allowed to give their resources to other people.
 The patient's pain and suffering could be eased with medications administered by volunteers.